Santiago8888/Medium/Software-Pathology.md

 #### 3.2 Cells are the basis of human health.

+A symptomatic disease in the human body is the result of many individual cells.
+In retrospect, this is obvious but when I first learned the concept it was not.

+In Software this can be applied to understand that technical debt is the result of many poorly desigend individual functions acting together.

 #### 3.3 Cells die due to injury, failure to adapt or age.